-The Story of Sinuhe was possibly the first historical novel.
-It tells of a servant in the palace who overhears a plot to kill the Pharaoh Amenemhet I. Fearing that he would be implicated, he ran from Egypt and settled in Syria where he raised a family.
+The Story of Sinuhe is one of the earliest historical novels.
+It tells the tale of a servant in the palace who overhears a plot to kill the Pharaoh Amenemhet I (founder of the twelfth dynasty in the Middle Kingdom).
+Fearing that he would be implicated, he ran from Egypt and settled in Syria where he raised a family.
 However, he missed Egypt terribly and did not wish to be buried abroad.
-Thankfully, Pharaoh Sesostris I pardoned him and allowed him to return home.
+Thankfully, Pharaoh Sesostris I (Senusret I) pardoned him and allowed him to return home.

 The Prince, Count, Governor of the domains of the sovereign in the lands of the Asiatics, true and beloved Friend of the King, the Attendant Sinuhe, says: